imabderrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script displays the content of /etc/passwd and /etc/hosts
 - **4-lastlines**
 This script displays the last 10 lines of /etc/passwd
+- **5-firstlines**
+This script displays the first 10 lines of /etc/passwd